uniyalsarthak/ADA/README.md

 6.If stuck, backtrack and try another color.

 Time Complexity: In the worst case, it is O(mⁿ), where n is the number of vertices and m is the number of colors.
 But backtracking prunes many invalid colorings early.

+## Sum of Subsets

+The goal is to find all subsets of a given set of integers that sum to a specific target value m.

+Steps:

+1. Initialize a solution vector x[] with all values as 0 (indicating selection).

+2. Start from the first item and try to include it in the subset (x[k] = 1).

+3. If the current sum = target sum, print the subset and backtrack.

+4. If the sum exceeds the target or no items are left, backtrack.

+5. Else, explore the next item both by including and excluding it recursively.

+Worst Case Time Complexity: O(2^n): Because all possible subsets (each element has 2 choices: include or exclude) are explored.